Kansas City Nursing Home Abuse Attorney

 At Brown & Crouppen, we’ve been fighting for victims of abuse and neglect for over four decades.
 The nursing home abuse lawyers in our top-tier legal team aren’t afraid to stand up to negligent nursing homes on behalf of abused elders.
 We defend the rights of nursing home abuse victims throughout Missouri and beyond.

-When we take your case, you can count on us to handle your case with the utmost care and attention it deserves.
+When we take your case, you can count on us to handle it with the utmost care and attention it deserves.
 We’ll develop a strategic approach and navigate your claim through the legal system so you can spend more time healing with the ones you love.
 We will:

 • Investigate concerns and allegations of nursing home misconduct and abuse.